The most discriminable quantum states in the multicopy regime: The -copy most discriminable real states

 Let us begin by considering only pure real states and analysing $\Omega^\textup{real}_\textup{pure}(d, N, k)$.
 For $d=2$, the sets of pure real qubits, or pure rebits, are constructed as $\{\rho_i\}_{i=1}^N=\{\ketbra{\psi_i}\}_{i=1}^N$, where $\ket{\psi_i}=\cos(\theta_i)\ket{0} + \sin(\theta_i)\ket{1}$.

 \begin{restatable}{theorem}{thmRebit} For real quantum states with $d=2$ and $N\geq k+1$,

 \end{restatable} The proof of \cref{thm:SO(2)} is presented in \cref{app:SO(2)}.
-The proof is based on the fact that, for $N\geq k+1$, the regular $N$-gon is a $k$-circle design, hence a bit design.
+The proof is based on the fact that, for $N\geq k+1$, the regular $N$-gon is a $k$-circle design, hence a real qubit design.
 So, for $N\geq k+1$, we can make use of \cref{thm:SO(d)}, and make use of standard combinatoric arguments to simplify \cref{eq:SO(d)} for the case where $d=2$.

-We also conjecture that the lower bound of \cref{eq:SO(2)} is also an upper bound.
-The rationale for claim comes from three points, 1-- It seems plausible that the most discriminable rebit is a attained by a rebit design, fact that is consistent to the complex qubit case.
-2-- In our numerical investigation (see \cref{sec:numerics} and \cref{app:numerical}), the regular $n$-gon is always the most discriminable set of pure rebits.
-3-- This claim is true for $k=1$, the regular $N$-gon is always a $1$-circle design, and for $k=2$, see \cref{thm:trine}.

-We now prove that, when restricted to real qubits, the trine, a regular triangle, are most discriminable for $k=2$.
-As discussed in \cref{subsection:pure_examples}, we also conjecture that the trine is also most discriminable among pure (complex) qubits for any $k$.
-For $k\geq 5$, this conjecture is strongly supported by numerical evidences. \begin{restatable}{theorem}{thmTrine} For $N\geq3$, and $k=2$ it holds that